Summer Programs Frequently Asked Questions

 Note: Students in Immersion Geometry receive a traditional letter grade which will be included on the Summer Transcript for current and matriculating Choate students.

-Students who are enrolled in the following courses and programs will receive reports by August 8, 2025:
+Students who are enrolled in the following courses and programs will receive reports by August 7, 2026:

-- 4-week and 5-week courses and programs
+4-week and 5-week courses and programs

-- Session II 2-week courses and programs
+Session II 2-week workshops

 Are students recognized or awarded for outstanding participation?